jondeaves/venom/docs/development/environments.md

 ## MongoDB Instance

 The bot uses MongoDB to store it's data, as a consequence of this you will need to have your own instance of MongoDB if you wish to run the bot yourself.
-If you don't want to install an instance on your own machine then we can recommend [mLab](https://mlab.com/), as this will be as close to the production version as possible.
+If you don't want to install an instance on your own machine then we can recommend [mLab](https://mlab.com/), as this will be as close to the production version as possible and is free.

+## Postgres Instance

+The bot uses Postgres to store more structured data, as a consequence of this you will need to have your own instance of Postgres if you wish to run the bot yourself.
+If you don't want to install an instance on your own machine then we can recommend [ElephantSQL](elephantsql.com), as this will be as close to the production version as possible and is free.

 ## Final thoughts

 Once the above has been completed you can then run your bot locally, ensuring you set the values in `src/.env` to match those provided throughtout the steps above.
 You may also wish to set the following values.

-- Set `BOT_TRIGGER` to `venom test ` or something similarly unique.
+- Set `BOT_TRIGGER` to `venom test` or something similarly unique.
 Ensuring you don't confuse your bot with another.
 - Set `LOG_LEVEL` to `verbose` to see all possible log information.
 - Set `ENVIRONMENT` to `development`.
 - As mentioned above, set `DISCORD_BOT_TOKEN` to the value taken from the "Bot" tab of the Discord developer Application.